fredmkatz/Literate/ldm/ldm_models/Literate/Literate.md

 ## The Model and its Subjects

-_ **LiterateDataModel** - A representation of a domain's entities, attributes, and relationships, along with explanatory text and examples
+_ **LiterateModel** - A representation of a domain's entities, attributes, and relationships, along with explanatory text and examples
 ***Abbreviation***: LDM
-Plural: LiterateDataModels
+Plural: LiterateModels
 Subtype of: Component